dto-btn/infrastructure/README.md

 microsoft_provider_authentication_secret="<provided-by-infra-team-secret>"
 ```

-You also need to create at the root a `config.hcl` file and populate the following content:
+You also need to create at the root of the repo a `local-secrets.hcl` file and populate the following content:

 (subscription ids are considered non sensitive but in this case we are taking an extra precaution)